- What is RLFM?

 What is Real Life Financial Mathematics (RLFM)?

 Real Life Financial Mathematics (RLFM) is a Texas approved, one-year blended online high school advanced math course.
-The CTE FIN MATH funded course integrates personal financial education, career discovery, postsecondary education funding and selection and reality-based math with critical thinking, problem solving, team collaboration and project based learning.
+The CTE FIN MATH funded course integrates personal financial education, career discovery, postsecondary education funding and selection and reality-based math with five brain development skills – critical thinking, problem solving, team collaboration, communications and project based learning.

 RLFM uses a new instructional methodology of online learning blended with teacher guided questions, videos, research, student presentations, capstone experiential game and a 6-E process.
 The course is outcome driven with all students expected to pass the rigorous exam, attend PSE, acquire scholarships, and graduate career and college ready.
 RLFM is a math-CTE hybrid course, providing 35% bonus funding to school districts offering this dynamic course.
 The course begins Sept 2017.